PaulDance/cargo-liner/README.md

 where:
- * `packages` (mandatory): map of package name to package details instructing which and how packages should be installed or updated.
+ * `packages` (mandatory): map of package name to package details instructing which and how packages should be installed or updated:
    * `version` (mandatory): version requirement string to use when installing or updating the associated package; this is the detailed field set when only using the simple configuration style.
    * `all-features` (optional): boolean that, when set to `true`, enables the `--all-features` flag of `cargo install`.
    * `default-features` (optional): boolean that, when set to `false`, enables the `--no-default-features` flag of `cargo install`.
    * `features` (optional): list of strings instructing which of the associated crate's Cargo features should be enabled when building it.
    * `index` (optional): string specifying the registry index to install from.
    * `registry` (optional): string specifying the registry to use.
    * `git` (optional): string specifying the Git URL to install from.
    * `branch` (optional): string specifying the branch to use when installing from Git.
    * `tag` (optional): string specifying the tag to use when installing from Git.
    * `rev` (optional): string specifying the commit to use when installing from Git.
    * `path` (optional): string specifying the filesystem path to local crate to install from.
    * `bins` (optional): list of strings specifying the binaries to install among the targeted crate's binary targets, passed onto Cargo as a repetition of its `--bin` option.
    * `all-bins` (optional): boolean that, when `true`, passes the `--bins` CLI option to Cargo, thus installing all binaries of the package.
    * `examples` (optional): list of strings specifying the examples to install among the targeted crate's example targets, passed onto Cargo as a repetition of its `--example` option.
    * `all-examples` (optional): boolean that, when `true`, passes the `--examples` CLI option to Cargo, thus installing all examples of the package.
    * `force` (optional): boolean that, when `true`, passes `--force` to Cargo, thus potentially overwriting existing binaries or examples; only useful if `--skip-check` is passed as well.
    * `ignore-rust-version` (optional): boolean that, when `true`, passes the `--ignore-rust-version` CLI option to Cargo, thus ignoring `rust-version` specifications in packages.
    * `frozen` (optional): boolean that, when `true`, passes the `--frozen` CLI option to Cargo, thus requiring the package's `Cargo.lock` and Cargo's cache to be both up-to-date.
    * `locked` (optional): boolean that, when `true`, passes the `--locked` CLI option to Cargo, thus requiring the package's `Cargo.lock` to be up-to-date.
- * `offline` (optional): boolean that, when `true`, passes the `--offline` CLI option to Cargo, thus requiring Cargo to run without accessing the network;
-   can only be of use if `--skip-check` is passed as well.
+   * `offline` (optional): boolean that, when `true`, passes the `--offline` CLI option to Cargo, thus requiring Cargo to run without accessing the network; can only be of use if `--skip-check` is passed as well.
    * `extra-arguments` (optional): list of strings given as additional arguments to `cargo install` for the associated package and located between the last one given by Cargo Liner and the following `--` seperating options from fixed arguments.
 This can be used in order to successfully manage a package using a Cargo Liner version that does not yet implement the desired option.
    * `environment` (optional): map of string to strings specifying which and how environment variables should be set for the spawned `cargo install` process.
    * `skip-check` (optional): boolean that, when `true`, excludes the associated package from the version check and always includes it in the packages to be installed or updated.
 This is the direct equivalent of `--skip-check` from the CLI, except that the CLI's is global as all packages will be excluded from the version check and the configuration's is partial as only the concerned package will be.
 It can be used in order to get the best out of both modes of execution: if a package reveals problematic somehow, the option can be used for it while the other packages remain as-is.
 The CLI option keeps the priority: if set, any version checking step is still entirely skipped, which should prove a bit more forceful than if the configuration option was set for all listed packages.
    * `no-fail-fast` (optional): boolean that, when `true`, makes the operation proceed as though `--no-fail-fast` was given, but only for the associated
      package: in case of an error of the call to `cargo install` for it, the operation will not stop here and continue on with the next package, but if the next package does not have the option set in its configuration and fails to install somehow, the operation will still abruptly fail there.
      The CLI option keeps the priority: if set, it is as though the configuration option was set for all listed packages.

 with the following constraints, mostly enforced by Cargo, but also by TOML:
  * `package-name-*` must be a valid [package name], i.e. match